 Watch the "Cystic Fibrosis Newborn Screening" video from Nemours to learn why an abnormal test result does not necessarily mean your baby has CF.

 A positive newborn screening result tells you that your baby might have CF and that further testing through a

-sweat test is required in order to rule out or confirm an actual diagnosis.
+sweat test is required in order to rule out or diagnose CF.